Nana Owada

 Nana Owada (大和田 南那, Ōwada Nana) is a Japanese television personality, actress, and former member of the Japanese idol girl group AKB48.
 She is a former member of AKB48's Team A.

 Career

 Owada passed AKB48's 15th generation auditions on 19 January 2013.
-She debuted as a backdancer for Team K's stage performance on 30 April 2013.
+She debuted as a back dancer for Team K's stage performance on 30 April 2013.
 Her theater debut was on 9 June 2013.
-On 24 February 2014, it was announced Owada would be promoted to Team B.
+On 24 February 2014, it was announced that Owada would be promoted to Team B.

 In April 2014, she debuted as an actress in Sailor Zombie, a drama about high school students.

 On 26 March 2015, it was announced that Owada Nana would be transferred to AKB48 Team A.

 On 29 November 2016, Owada announced her graduation.

 On 18 March 2017, Owada graduated from the group's Team A.

-Owada Nana release her first solo photobook titled "Risutaato" in September.
+Owada Nana released her first solo photobook titled "Risutaato" in September, 2019.

 Private life

-In May 2016, during an appearance on the radio show Myao no Heya, Okada Nana stated she had no specific gender preference in relationships, leading some to interpret her as bisexual.
-In a November 2023 interview with Aera Dot, she confirmed her non-binary identity and revealed she had been in relationships with both men and women during her time in AKB48, including a relationship with a woman in 2017.

 In June 2024, Owada revealed through her official social media account that she had registered her marriage with her non-celebrity partner, whom she's been dating for some time.